Hey cyclist!

 • Rinsing: Rinse the chain with clean water.

-Using Inappropriate or Too Aggressive Cleaners
+Using Unsuitable or Too Harsh Detergents

-Avoid Using Gasoline for Cleaning
+Avoid Using Petrol for Cleaning

 Do Not Use High-Pressure Water: